brundonsmith/crowdx/README.md

 - Bug fixes.
 If something doesn't do what it should, that's pretty important to the project goals
 - Comment/documentation fixes.
 Same as above
-- Readability suggestions in code or comments.
+- Readability/clarification suggestions in the code or comments.
 These are pretty subjective so I reserve the right to turn them down, but I'll consider them.
 - Really egregious performance or usability problems.
 Again, subject to denial, but if it's on the order of "makes this completely impossible to use for anything real" and/or "it would not complicate things at all to fix", I'm open